btzy/lieuzhenghong.com/root/group_testing.md

-"What happened here?" you ask, and in between racking sobs he points to a single piece of paper on his desk:
+"What happened here?" you ask, and in between racking sobs he points to a stack of papers on his desk:

 > As part of the Digital Government Blueprint
 > and the continuing economic difficulties